leongrdic/wsl-alias/README.md

 Here's a quick overview of the features:
 -   pass commands to bash without escaping them
 -   use Ubuntu programs and scripts as if they were installed in Windows
--   create a file with environment variables and code that will be loaded when executing files or entering an interactive shell (solves [this](https://github.com/Microsoft/BashOnWindows/issues/219))
+-   create a file with environment variables and code that will be loaded when executing commands or entering an interactive shell (solves [this](https://github.com/Microsoft/BashOnWindows/issues/219))
--   automatically mounting the drives that Windows doesn't - with different filesystems and even network drives (solves [this](https://superuser.com/a/1133984/413987))
+-   automatically mount the drives that WSL doesn't - with different filesystems and even network drives (solves [this](https://superuser.com/a/1133984/413987))
 -   translates your current Windows path into the WSL path

 ## Installation